 Cutthroat Trout, Char, and whitefish are available in the Harrison for the Winter months.
 The winter Cutthroat fishery in the Harrison is one worth spending some time at.
 Fish range in good sizes and are often quite aggressive to take a fly or lure.
 These Cutthroat can be quite acrobatic and are often a beautiful looking fish.

-January is often the first decent push of Steelhead into the Stave River.
+February can be a productive month with decent pushes of Steelhead into the Stave River.
 This is a hatchery augmented system designed to give more opportunity for a take home fishery.
 Most Steelhead caught here will be hatchery fish, but please make sure you have identified the origin of your Steelhead before dragging it onto the rocks.
 Cutthroat Trout, Whitefish, and even some char are available here in the Winter months.

 The fishing in this river is often very dependable on water levels.
 Coho Salmon and Steelhead (Summer and Winter Run) are present at the current time.
 Remember, if you retain a Steelhead you must have a Steelhead Stamp and stop fishing for the day.